farcloser/godolint/README.md

 ### Code Generation

-Rule stubs and tests are auto-generated from hadolint's Haskell source:
+Rule stubs and tests are auto-generated from hadolint's source:

 ```bash
 # Generate rule stubs and tests (runs both generators)